 The Standard will define the range of skills and competencies that the apprentice needs to practice and acquire to do the job to a specified standard.
-These skills are largely acquired and practised in the workplace and MITSkills will allocate an assessor, who has the relevant industry experience and background, to carry out formal or informal assessment of your skills and provide you with feedback.
+These skills are largely acquired and practised in the workplace.
+MIT Skills will allocate an assessor who has the relevant industry experience and background to conduct a formal or informal assessment of your skills and provide you with feedback, and regular reviews with you and your employer.